mattrglobal/sample-apps/verify-callback-express/README.md

 Pre-requisites:

 * You'll need a valid Access token for the MATTR Platform, if you do not have a tenent setup (get started here)[https://mattr.global/get-started/].
-* Setup a valid Verifier DID and Presentation Request Template and know the ID's of each
+* Have a valid [Verifier DID](https://learn.mattr.global/api-ref#operation/retrieveListOfDids) and [Presentation Request Template](https://learn.mattr.global/api-ref#operation/createPresTemplate) and know the ID's of each.
+* Download the MATTR Mobile Wallet app and hold a Credential matching the Presentation Request
-* Have your local development environment setup with Node and NPM/Yarn
+* Have your local development environment setup with Node and NPM/Yarn, you will need to make outbound calls to the internet

 Clone the sample-apps repo
 Change to the `verify-callback-express` directory